dannybellion/Model-Interpretability/Background.md

-Project Background and Technical Concepts
+# Distributed Training Pipeline for Language Models

-Context and Motivation:
+## Context and Motivation

 Modern machine learning research, especially in natural language processing (NLP), often involves training large-scale models—such as transformer-based language models—on vast amounts of data.
 These large language models (LLMs) can require enormous computational resources to train efficiently, often running on clusters of GPUs or specialized hardware.
 The research community and industry labs frequently rely on distributed training techniques to handle this scale, accelerate experimentation, and iterate faster on model improvements.

 Anthropic and similar AI research organizations emphasize building and improving large-scale, general-purpose language models.
 By working on distributed training and efficient data pipelines, engineers and researchers ensure that these models are trained more quickly, robustly, and with better resource utilization.